-Discover where Thomas Jefferson’s enjoyed a scenic and peaceful retreat on his Monticello estate in Charlottesville, Virginia.
-The stately plantation features an extensive vegetable garden carved into the hillside extending out from the house, on which is situated a small glass structure on a beautiful pavilion, where the 3rd U.S. President is said to have enjoyed reading & quiet contemplation.
-Peggy Cornett, curator of plants at Monticello tells us all about the rich history of Jefferson’s garden and her personal connection to botany.
-Get a glimpse of Jefferson’s garden pavilion and a unique sense of the man’s greatness and humanity.
+Discover the beautiful Thomas Jefferson Garden and Monticello home, where he enjoyed a scenic and peaceful retreat on his estate in Charlottesville, Virginia.
+The stately plantation features an extensive vegetable garden carved into the hillside extending out from the house.
+In this article Peggy Cornett, curator of plants at Monticello tells us all about the rich history of Jefferson’s garden and her personal connection to botany.

-Come on a journey on Skyline Drive, a breath-taking 105-mile road through Shenandoah National Park that traverses the peaks and valleys of the Blue Ridge Mountains in Virginia.
+Come on a journey on Shenandoah Skyline Drive, a breath-taking 105-mile road through Shenandoah National Park that traverses the peaks and valleys of the Blue Ridge Mountains in Virginia.
 This road trip is full of scenic overlooks, encounters with nature and the opportunity to reflect on the personal ties we forge with a given landscape.
-Meet local Claire Comer, a ranger with Shenandoah National Park, who shares her family's historic connection to the Park's pristine and powerful 79.5k acres, and provides you with a snapshot of how the Park came to into existence, as well as insight into some of the key figures who shaped its legacy.
+Meet local Claire Comer, a ranger with Shenandoah National Park, who shares her family's historic connection to

-V-Bar-V Heritage Site is the largest known petroglyph site in the Verde Valley of central Arizona, and one of the best-preserved.
-The rock art was created by the Sinagua people between the 12th -14th centuries, and it is a catalyst for connecting with their ancient culture, as well as inspiring awe and an awakening about our relationship with the dimension of time.
-The 1,032 petroglyphs on 13 panels are sure to fire the imagination of any armchair archaeologist or spiritual seeker.
+The Arizona petroglyphs in the Verde Valley of central Arizona, are some of the best-preserved.
+The rock art was created by the Sinagua people between the 12th -14th centuries, and for me is a catalyst for connecting with their ancient culture

-Here's the story behind America's most-painted building, Motif Number One, a red shack located at the end of Bradley Wharf in Rockport, Massachusetts.
+Here's the story behind Motif Number 1, America's most-painted building, a red shack located at the end of Bradley Wharf in Rockport, Massachusetts.
 Originally built in the mid-1800s to store fishing gear, by 1900, the building became a frequent subject of the painters who had begun spending their summers in Rockport.
-Thanks to artist Lester Hornby, in the 1930s the humble shack acquired the rather imposing name its still known by today: Motif Number 1.
-Motif Number 1 offers some timeless truths about what it means to be a part of a community.
-Check out this video and find out why!

 Hop on the ferry to Martha's Vineyard and head to Oak Bluffs.
 Follow one of the little alleys off honky-tonk Circuit Avenue to Martha's Vineyard Camp Meeting Association.
 This National Historic Landmark is a series of concentric circles of teeny Victorian gingerbread houses in a rainbow palette.
-Since 1869, the community has had a tradition of adorning their pastel-painted cottages with Chinese and Japanese lanterns, many of them family heirlooms, in an annual "Illumination Night" festival.
-Meet residents Ernie, Danielle, Cheryl, Ann & Sallie and learn about the Camp's revival meeting roots, and revel in the camaraderie and colorful ambiance!
+Since 1869, the community has had a tradition of adorning their pastel-painted cottages with lanterns